Frank Woods (bishop)

-Sir Frank Woods (6 April 1907 – 29 November 1992) was an Australian Anglican bishop.
+Sir Frank Woods (6 April 1907 – 29 November 1992) was an English and Australian Anglican bishop.
 From 1957 to 1977, he was Archbishop of Melbourne.
 He was also the Primate of Australia from 1971 to 1977.

 Life and career

 Early life

 Woods was born in 1907 in Davos, Switzerland.
 He was the son of the Right Reverend Edward Sydney Woods (1877-1953), Bishop of Lichfield in the Church of England, and Rachel Clemence Barclay.
 In 1914, the family moved back to England where his father became an army chaplain and vicar before his consecration as the suffragan Bishop of Croydon in 1930, later becoming Bishop of Lichfield in 1937.

 Woods' siblings included the photographer Janet Woods, Samuel Woods, an archdeacon in New Zealand, and Robin Woods, Bishop of Worcester.
 His uncle Theodore Woods was Bishop of Winchester.

 Education

 Woods was educated at Marlborough College from 1920.
 In 1929 he was elected president of the Student Christian Movement (SCM) at Cambridge.

 In 1930, Woods attended Trinity College, Cambridge, which lead to his master's degree in 1933.